 However, the claim is yours.
 Once the work is finished and the lender has inspected and signed off on it, it’ll release any remaining funds to you unless the insurance company requests the money back.

-Credible (powered by Young Alfred) can help you find a great homeowners policy.
+Credible Insurance can help you find a great homeowners policy.
 Easily compare quotes from multiple lenders in just a few minutes.